 - Pro tip: Don’t forget to link to your blog from your social media profiles.

-- Crowdfire or similar apps which help you track followers and unfollowers.
+- Follower tracking apps: Crowdfire or similar apps which help you track followers and unfollowers.
 You can also search for people who follow similar accounts and then like/follow them.

 - Photo editing apps such as Canva and Photogrid.
 There are several out there, so find one that you like.
 Use it to create and edit images of your designs and products right on your phone.
 While you could also just make these images in Photoshop on your PC, being able to make promo images on the go makes it so much easier to get it done when you have a spare moment.

-- Keep a list on your phone or somewhere, so you never run out of ideas for fresh content!
+- Keep a list on your phone or somewhere else, so you never run out of ideas for fresh content!

 - Examples: Sold items, new designs, WIP’s and sketchbook shots.

-Make use of hashtags (important for Twitter and Instagram especially).
+Make use of hashtags and SEO (search engine optimization)

 - Use relevant hashtags so that people can find your work.

-- …but don’t overdo it.
+- Don’t overdo it.
 Figure out what works on which platforms.

 - Monitor those hashtags and like/follow others who are posting to that hashtag.